aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-workbook/_index.md

 Using the **`readWorkbookStream`** and **`setExternalWorkbook`** methods, you can either create an external workbook from scratch or make an internal workbook external.

-This Javascript code demonstrates the external workbook creation process:
+This JavaScript code demonstrates the external workbook creation process:

 ```javascript
 var pres = new aspose.slides.Presentation();